-Occasionally your turntable with come standard with a platter mat to reduce the noise transferred between the platter and your record.
-Most of the time these are made from felt or rubber and these 2 material provide their own set of problems - causing static and isolation issues respectively.
+Occasionally your turntable comes standard with a platter mat to reduce the noise transferred between the platter and your record.
+Most of the time these are made from felt or rubber and these 2 materials provide their own set of problems - causing static and isolation issues respectively.

-This is fortunately an easy fix and there are a number of great options that can get you out trouble no matter your budget.
+This is, fortunately, an easy fix and there are a number of great options that can get you out of trouble no matter your budget.

 A Better Platter Mat: Upgrading your platter mat is a quick an inexpensive way to reduce the resonance caused from a bare platter, or the static / isolation caused by a low-grade mat.
 Pro-Ject's Cork It & Leather It platter mats are both excellent and affordable options.

 A Better Platter: An upgraded platter mat on a low-quality platter is like putting a band-aid on a broken bone.
-If your turntable platter is causing noticeable resonance issues, you really need to upgrade it to an inert and 'sound-deadening' material like Acryl.
-The Pro-Ject Acryl It or Acryl It E are a simple and effective option to take that resonance right out of the picture!
+If your turntable platter is causing noticeable resonance issues, you really need to upgrade it to an inert and 'sound-deadening material like Acryl.
+The Pro-Ject Acryl It or Acryl It E is a simple and effective option to take that resonance right out of the picture!

 Final Pro Tip:

 Many of the tools you'll need for correctly setting up your turntable, maintaining it and keeping both it and your vinyl clean can be found in a pack at a bundle price.